 Define non-product marketer tasks and hand them off to relevant teams

 “I’ve coached a few leaders who aren’t making any headway in the company after hiring a product marketer.
 It’s almost always because they hired a product marketer, but they wanted something else, like a product marketer.”

 — Rae Lambert, Director of Product Marketing at Olivine Marketing

 Due to the varied nature of the product marketer role, it’s easy to assume that it’s a catch-all umbrella role where all unassigned tasks can safely land and get taken care of by the trusty product marketer.
 Creating sales collateral?
 Sure.
 Writing blog posts?
 Why not.
 This results in product marketers becoming overstretched, under-resourced and unfocused, which is detrimental to the overall success of the role and — in turn — the business.

-One of the main frustrations reported by product marketers in the survey was how little other teams in the company understood the role and its function.
+One of the main frustrations reported by product marketers in the survey was how little other teams in the company understood the role and its function (browse through some different C-Suite perceptions of product marketing here.)
 For example, other teams often mistook the product marketer role for a content marketer.
 This misunderstanding can result in mismatched expectations and unnecessary frustration, which is damaging for such a cross-functional role that relies on fostering relationships built on trust.